MILESAGO - Stage Shows 1964-75

 In the relatively conservative social atmosphere of 1969, Hair was a daring and challenging production, featuring nudity, bad language, drug references and 'free love'.
 As a result, the soundtrack album (released on Spin in late 1969) was banned in Queensland and in New Zealand.
 One of Hair's central themes was resistance to the war in Vietnam:

 Sharman cast his Australian 'tribe' mainly from theatrical newcomers, "because they had something of the street savvy and something of the edge that the piece itself had."
-All were Australians except for six American singer-actors imported for the production.
-This was a key feature -- black Americans were something of a novelty in Australia, but the integrated cast was a crucial element of the show because segregation and racial discrimination were still a real problem in the USA.
+All were Australians except for six African-American singer-actors imported for the production.
+The integrated cast was a crucial element of the show because civil rights and racial discrimination was still a key social issue in the USA, especially in the wake of the assassination of Dr Martin Luther King.

 Keith Glass (Berger) came from the pop-rock scene in Melbourne and was a former member of the groups 18th Century Quartet and Cam-Pact.
-Marcia Hines (recruited in Boston by producer Harry M. Miller) was an accomplished singer but she had no stage experience.
+Marcia Hines (recruited in Boston by producer Harry M. Miller and only 126 when she came to Australia) was an accomplished singer but she had no stage experience.
 One of the few cast members with solid stage and TV experience was Reg Livermore.
-He was at first uninterested in the project but was deeply moved by it when he finally went to see a preview:
+He was aware of the show because his sister Helen had won a featured role, but he was at first uninterested in it.
+That changed after he attended a preview, and in his memoir Chapters and Chances he recalls that was so moved by the show that he was reduced to tears:

 Reg Livermore: "... by the end of it I was just ... an emotional wreck.
 I was in tears ...
 I saw something there that I'd never seen before in my life and recognised that somehow, sometime, I just had to be up there in it."

-The controversy surrounding the show was significant, but producer Harry M. Miller cannily exploited this to create advance publicity.
-The infamous nude scene particularly aroused the curiosity of public and press alike.
+In the conservative political atmosphere of 1960s Australia it was inevitable that a production like Hair would provoke a controversy.
+The buzz surrounding the show was considerable, but producer Harry M. Miller cannily exploited its controversial aspects to create advance publicity.
+Not surprisingly, the famous nude scene aroused the curiosity of public and press alike:

 Jim Sharman: "You had . . . a very puritanical society being confronted with something that was very loud in expressing the need for sexual liberation and I think that if there was a central issue that confronted people it was that one."

-The man with the ultimate power over the show was NSW Chief Secretary Eric Willis.
-If he found Hair to be offensive or obscene, he could have it closed down.
-This was a real threat -- Willis had recently forced an Old Tote production of the play America Hurrah! to remove 'offensive' language from the script, and a few months later Miller encountered even more serious problems when he took his production of The Boys In The Band to Melbourne, where three of the actors were charged with obscenity.
+Under the archaic legislation still in force at that time, the person with ultimate control over all theatrical productions staged in NSW show was NSW Chief Secretary Eric Willis.
+If Willis found Hair to be offensive or obscene, he had the power have it closed down and this was a real danger -- Willis had recently forced an Old Tote production of the play America Hurrah! to remove 'offensive' language from the script, and a few months later Miller encountered even more serious problems when he took his production of The Boys In The Band to Melbourne, where three of the actors were charged with obscenity.
+However Miller took the precaution of arranging a star-studded preview and after-party, to which Willis was specifically invited, which he stacked with hand-picked guests including Dame Zara Holt, widow of former Liberal PM Harold Holt, who gushed enthusiastically about Hair to Willis.
+He also ensured that any possible shock would be minimal by 'tweaking' the nude scene:

 Eric Willis: "I told them it was not my kind of show.
 That it denigrated all of the basic standards of life that we had been reared to believe were correct ... the nude scene in my opinion was completely unnecessary ... but it was so brief that, you know, I just thought it was harmless."